How to buy Bank of China Limited shares?

 Buy Bank of China shares

-The bank’s main shareholder
+The bank’s most significant shareholder

-The Bank of China is a large and globally active bank
+Bank of China is a large and globally active bank

 The bank’s subsidiaries